treytomes/rlox/README.md

     - Replace ! / && / || with not/and/or.
 Use boolean operations with true/false.
 With numbers, error if not integer and use bitwise ops.
 - Implement the ternary operator.
     - I expect this will be above the precedence of equality.
+    - If the if-statement is an if-expression, is this really necessary?
+    - I do like a bit of syntactic sugar.

 ## Musings